-8. Education

-Colorado had the nation's highest percentage of residents with college degrees (more than 1 in 3) and ranks third highest in the percentage of high school graduates.
+8. Education percentage of residents with college degrees (more than 1 in 3) and ranks third highest in the percentage of high school graduates.
 Colorado's high school class of 2001 had a graduation rate of 80.5%, which was slightly less than the 80.9% rate in 2000.
 This report uses the October Average Daily Attendance and is reported by the Colorado Department of Education.